needle-mirror/com.unity.xr.openxr/Documentation~/features.md

 You can manage features from the **Project Settings &gt; XR Plug-in Management &gt; OpenXR** window.

 To enable or disable a feature, select or clear the checkbox next to it.
-Unity doesn't execute disabled features at runtime, and does't deploy any of the feature's native libraries with the Player build.
+Unity doesn't execute disabled features at runtime, and doesn't deploy any of the feature's native libraries with the Player build.
 To configure additional build-time properties specific to each feature, click the gear icon to the right of the feature.

 All of the information in this window is populated via the `OpenXRFeatureAttribute` described below.

-**Feature sets** group a number of different **features** together to allow you to configure them simultaneously, which might offer a better development experience.
-For more information, see the [Defining a feature set](#defining-a-feature-set) section on this page.
+**Feature Groups** group a number of different **features** together to allow you to configure them simultaneously, which might offer a better development experience.
+For more information, see the [Defining a feature group](#defining-a-feature-group) section on this page.

 ## Defining a feature